jeff-hykin/action-adjuster/__dependencies__/__sources__/grug_test/README.md

 ```

 3. That's all the setup!
-- The "test cases" are generated when you set `GrugTest(record_io=True)` and run your normal workflow
+- `RECORD=True         python ./main.py` will record tests for you
+- `RUN_TEST_CASES=True python ./main.py` will check your functions
+- `PROD=True           python ./main.py` will run with grug totally disabled
-- Commit your generated "test cases" (input/output files) to git
+- Make sure to commit the generated tests to git
-- Then when you want to test, run your normal workflow with `GrugTest(replay_inputs=True)`.
-Once its done git-diff will show you all the changes.
+    - When you do `RUN_TEST_CASES=True`, the git-diff will show you any problems
-    - If you like the changes, well volia, those are your freshly-written test cases
+    - If you like the changes, well ✨volia✨ the git changes are your freshly-written test cases
     - If you don't like the changes, well then it looks like you've got some dev work to do
+    - thats it

 # Q&A